quTuku03/Optical-Analysis-for-GaAs/README.md

     Run the main script in the MATLAB Command Window

   **Note:**
-    To test the fit, you will need experimental measurements for GaAs.
+    To test the fit, you will need experimental measurements for GaAs from spectroscopic ellipsometers.

 eg: (Photon Energy in eVs,	Re(Epsilon),	Im(Epsilon))